• Art magazine

 Photo by Darius Bashar @dariusbashar, via Unsplash

-In addition to these legal and tax issues, you'll naturally need more to be successful as a self-employed artist.
-It's best to go through all the phases of starting a business , such as creating a business plan .
-While this isn't absolutely necessary for a successful start-up, it will make your start easier and increase your chances of success.
+Besides these legal and tax considerations, you naturally need more to be successful as a self-employed artist.
+Ideally, you should go through all the phases of starting a business , such as creating a business plan .
+While this isn't strictly necessary for a successful launch, it makes the start easier and increases your chances of success.

-Furthermore, for any form of self-employment, it's important to have the right personality, in addition to the artistic and professional qualifications.
-Not everyone is suited to the unique characteristics and challenges of self-employment.
-It requires a certain willingness to take risks, for example, so you don't suffer from daily worries about the future.
+Furthermore, for any form of self-employment, it's important to possess the right personality in addition to artistic and professional qualifications.
+Not everyone is suited to the specific characteristics and challenges of self-employment.
+It requires, for example, a certain willingness to take risks so that you don't constantly worry about the future.
 Other characteristics of an entrepreneurial personality are often described as follows:

 • Emotional intelligence